pdearmore/clParse/README.md

  no name is specifically given.
  - ArgumentCollection a Dictionary but with helper properties to get sections of the table, like UnknownArguments, CommandArguments, Switches, etc.
+ - Even if the command line arguments are case insensitive, referring to the elements of the dictionary collection are case sensitive.